-I’ve been on TV, TWICE* – and not just CCTV, actual TV, filmed by people.
-The fame went right to my head.
+I’ve been on TV, TWICE* – the fame went right to my head.

 (*I’m pretty sure there was a 3rd time but I can’t remember it.)